Documentary ExposΓ©

 Sequestration Exceeds Operational Emissions

 Soil carbon stored must outweigh methane and nitrous oxide from the cattle.
-Best case: White Oak Pastures, industry-funded, non-peer-reviewed, offset only 60%.
+Grassland carbon stocks globally would need to double to offset cattle emissions.

 FAILS